How to Create a Bootable Windows USB Safely

 Problem

-Use this when you need a Windows installer or recovery USB that will actually appear in a PC boot menu.
+Use this when you need a Windows installer or recovery USB that reliably appears in a PC boot menu.

 Section 2